spryker/spryker-docs/docs/scos/user/features/202204.0/configurable-product-feature-overview.md

 The *Configurable Product* feature introduces a new type of product that customers—a configurable product, can customize.

-The feature enables you to sell complex products with modular designs or services.
+The feature lets you sell complex products with modular designs or services.
 For example, if you sell clothes, your customers can define the material and color and add their names to the product.
 Or, if you are selling a service, you can allow them to select a preferred date and time of the service delivery.

 ## Configurable product